zuplo/docs/docs/articles/monetization-webhook-setup.md

 ---
-title: Step 2 - Connect Stripe Webhook
+title: Step 2 - Configure Subscription Events
-sidebar_label: Step 2 - Connect Stripe Webhook
+sidebar_label: Step 2 - Configure Subscription Events
 ---

 In the previous step, you configured the developer portal to enable your